biswajitkallita/IOCL-STAFF-ACTIVITY-DASHBOARD/README.md

 # IOCL-STAFF-ACTIVITY-DASHBOARD
-A web-based dashboard to monitor IOCL employee data with real-time charts and filtering options.
-Designed for admins and managers, it’s built using Node.js, MongoDB, HTML, and CSS.
+The IOCL Dashboard is a web-based application developed to monitor and manage employee data for Indian Oil Corporation Ltd. It provides real-time charts to display the number of active employees and supports interactive features like filtering and data visualization.
+The dashboard is designed for use by administrators and managers to track employee activity, department-wise records, and shift data efficiently.
+The project is built using Node.js, MongoDB, HTML, and CSS for a responsive and dynamic experience.